-- When setting faith-based oversubscription criteria, boards should ensure that they: - express them in a way which is easy for parents to understand. - relate them solely to regular attendance at public worship in church. - define the terms used, such as 'regular attendance' and 'church'. - include a SIF for parents to provide evidence that they meet the criteria and for church leaders to complete to verify the evidence. - Compliant wording is built into the Church of England Admissions Builder Online Toolkit - Governors may also want to refer to the Church of England advice document in Appendix 1.
+- When setting faith-based oversubscription criteria, boards should ensure that they: - express them in a way which is easy for parents to understand. - relate them solely to regular attendance at public worship in church. - define the terms used, such as 'regular attendance' and 'church'. - include a SIF for parents to provide evidence that they meet the criteria and for church leaders to complete to verify the evidence. - Compliant wording is built into the Church of England Admissions Builder Online Toolkit - Governors must also refer to the Diocesan advice given in Appendix 1.